Home | Share Your Articles | Advertise | Sitemap | About Us | Privacy Policy | Contact Us

 Bhanubhakta Aacharya

-Bhanubhakta Acharya
+Biography of Aadikavi Bhanubhakta Acharya :

 Aadikavi Bhanubhakta Acharya (Nepali: भानुभक्त आचार्य) (1814–1868) was a Nepali poet who translated the Ramayana from Sanskrit to Nepali.
 He was born in 1814 in Chundi Ramgha in the district of Tanahu, and was educated at home by his grandfather, Shri Krishna Acharya.
 His father Dhananjaya Acharya was a government official who worked for General Amar Singh Thapa, Governor of Palpa in western Nepal.